Haghrah/PyIT2FLS/docs/TSKIT2FLS.md

 ## Defining TSK Interval Type 2 Fuzzy Logic Systems

 TSK Fuzzy systems are used in a wide range of the scientific and engineering applications.
 The difference between TSK model and Mamdani model is the outputs of the systems.
-In TSK model outputs are not fuzzy sets but some functions.
+In the TSK model, outputs are not fuzzy sets but some functions.
 The PyIT2FLS toolkit provides the **_IT2TSK_** class for creating IT2 TSK FLSs.
 The **_IT2TSK_** class is designed based on the reference:

 	Mendel, Jerry, et al. Introduction to type-2 fuzzy logic control: theory and applications.
 John Wiley & Sons, 2014.